skylantix/Website/src/content/philosophy.md

                     Skylantix is built on <strong>solid economics from day one</strong>.
 The infrastructure costs are covered with minimal members, allowing me to focus on growing the collective deliberately rather than desperately.
 This isn't a venture-backed startup burning cash—it's a sustainable craft project.
 The infrastructure runs on owner-managed servers with redundant internet (fiber + cable + 5G backup), solar power, and battery backup.
 Everything is fronted through Cloudflare for security and DDoS protection, with automated offsite backups following the 3-2-1 rule.
                 </p>
                 <p>
                     This is a human-scale operation by design.
 Small, sustainable, and built on trust—not market share. $20/month or $200/year.
-The first 50 members get extraordinary perks when we reach 1,200 members: annual subscribers get free service for life, monthly subscribers get permanent 50% off. <strong>We're building this together, deliberately and transparently.</strong>
+The first 50 members total get extraordinary perks when we reach 1,250 members: if you chose annual, free service as long as Skylantix operates; if you chose monthly, 50% off as long as Skylantix operates. <strong>We're building this together, deliberately and transparently.</strong>
                 </p>
                 <figure class="mx-auto text-center">
                     <img src="/images/airplane.png" alt="Raphael Bitton, Founder" class="mx-auto rounded-lg shadow-md" />